-Social Media is about being social.
+Social media is about being social.
 It was made by humans for humans.
 So to win, you need to be human.
-And the last time we checked, humans were far better at that than brands.
+And the last time we checked, humans were far better at that than brands…or robots.

 Unless you are a digital marketing master, the concept of social media marketing can feel like a frustrating concept to grasp if you get lost in all the terminology.
 This can be especially true for start-ups as gaining real support from real people is a major factor to success during the process.

 If you get to feeling like this is a game purely for pinstriped CEOs to shout about on LinkedIn, you’re looking in the wrong place.
 Millennials know social media.
 Millennials and social networks grew up together.
 They went to nursery at the same time.
 It was around the same point that they both started to find their place in the world.
 They have made mistakes and grown alongside each other.
 So it stands to reason that if Millennials suddenly get scared of social media just because their brands are involved, they are going to fall out of favour with one another.

 Truth is that the point of social media for brands is simple and doesn’t need overthinking.
 Regardless of whether your ultimate aim is to promote sales or gain investment, your pages simply won’t grow if you don’t make people want to engage with you.
 Millennials are completely aware of what’s advertising and what isn’t, and they are less likely to trust a brand that doesn’t feel authentic.
 According to Forbes, a study found ‘42% of people distrust brands, mainly because they consider them to be part of the establishment.’